 Centuries of secular theories have produced no certainty of an historical Jesus.
 V perceived such critical methods of history as hopeless.
 He observed that no court trials of apologetics and skeptics prove the faith and spread the Gospel, but that the first Christians were people of whose lives Christ transformed (17–21).
 Josephus and Tacitus demonstrate that there was a movement.

 Varghese supported his position further by citing liberal theologian John Dominic Crossan.
 Crossan saw that Jesus was crucified and the movement spread throughout the world.
 Critical historians admit some facts about Jesus, and yet these facts become undermined by the critical-historical approach (25–26).
 The less critical scholars admit then the more people read and decide for themselves, and the more critical scholars admit then the more they affirm the Gospel accounts.

 Varghese perceived that the critical approach will never determine an exact sequence of the Gospels, the earliest Christian tradition, and Jesus’s actual words.
 For critical scholarship, these matters are speculative (26–28).
 V compared historical criticism to studying a “fish out of water” where one may either study a living fish or remove a fish from water and dissect it (31).

 The New Testament does recognize the transformative effect of Jesus’s resurrection.
 The spread of the Christian movement in the middle of the first century and the preservation of the Gospel in the early Christian writings preserve the phenomenon of the Gospel.
 Critical scholars along with everyone else must explain the movement of the Gospel proclamation (32).
-Even more, V noted that Jesus’s resurrection was not the appearance of a spirit, vision, or NDE (33).
+Even more, V noted that Jesus’s resurrection was not the appearance of a spirit, a vision, or an NDE (33).